Founder and Editor

 I have been teaching children in various capacities since 1993, so you can imagine I have done my fair share of crafts, songs, and circle times.
 I started as a day camp leader at a local recreation centre while in high school.
 Taught various preschool age and after school programs through university and worked as a reading tutor while pursuing a second degree in elementary education.
 After graduating with honors I set out to teach, ended up as a director of a large childcare center and preschool.
 I returned to the classroom after a year realizing pretty quickly that I belong in a classroom not an office.
 My son’s birth brought me home and my love of teaching and helping other parents sparked the idea for No Time For Flash Cards.

-Since starting this blog in early 2008 I have had the opportunity to contribute activities to some wonderful websites , speak at conferences , become a parent blogger at FamilyEducation.com and have written curriculum for Itty-Bitty Bookworm a literature based preschool curriculum and MeMeTales.
-I am also proud to be a blog ambassador for Melissa & Doug and have this blog syndicated by Scholastic.com .
+Since starting this blog in early 2008 I have had the opportunity to work with wonderful brands like Melissa & Doug , speak at conferences , and write curriculum for Itty-Bitty Bookworm a literature based preschool curriculum and MeMeTales.
+I am also proud to have this blog syndicated by Scholastic.com and write about family literacy on their Raise A Reader blog.
+You can also find me over at PBS’s new Adventures in Learning blog where I share hands on ways to learn.

 Carrie Anne Badov, a mother of three wee ones, has a love of children’s literature that extends beyond her mothering years, back to when she would remove pages from books and insert her own stories as a child.
 She continues to write her own stories in the hopes of seeing one of them published but in the meantime she loves to read and review great children’s books.
 She is the Managing Partner and Editor-in-Chief at EverythingMom.com.